-Make sure that the trailer capacity is sufficient to also carry the weight of the engines, fuel and equipment.
+Make sure that the trailer capacity is sufficient to also carry the weight of the engine, fuel and equipment.

-The hull of the boat can be damaged if there is an insufficient amount of supports on the trailer or during the storage.
+The hull of the boat can be damaged if there is an insufficient amount of supports on the trailer.

 The trailer must be a little nose heavy.
 Make sure that the boat is securely fastened to the trailer, that it cannot move into any direction, and that the side supports provide an even support for the weight of the boat.